Successful Recovery Performance Guarantees of SOMP Under the L2-norm of Noise: Guarantee of Recovery Under Unbounded Random Noise

 Then, according to Theorem \ref{theorem SOMP}, the SRP of SOMPS is lower bounded by $\text{Pr}(\mathcal{X}_1\cap \mathcal{X}_2 )$.
 Moreover, since $x$ is arbitrary, we let $x={C_{\min}^- {(1-(2L-1)\mu )}}/{2}$, where $C_{\min}^-$ denotes the left-sided limit of $C_{\min}$.
 Then { where the equality $(a)$ follows from the fact that $F_{N}(\cdot)$ is continuous.} Thus, the SRP of Algorithm \ref{alg_SOMP} satisfies

 This concludes the proof. \end{proof} } Compared to the bounded noise case in Theorem \ref{theorem SOMP}, the successful support recovery with unbounded noise is described in terms of SRP.
-Seen from Theorem \ref{theorem SOMP random L}, the lower bound of the SRP is determined by the distribution of $\| \bN\|_2$, i.e., $F_{N}(\cdot)$.
-One can obtain the expression of $F_{N}(\cdot)$ for a given distribution of $\bN$.
-The following proposition gives the expression of $F_{N}(\cdot)$ when the entries in $\bN$ are independent and identically distributed (i.i.d.)
-Gaussian $\cN(0,\sigma^2)$.
+Seen from Theorem \ref{theorem SOMP random L}, the lower bound of SRP is determined by the distribution of $\| \bN\|_2$, i.e., $F_{N}(\cdot)$.